x25today/voipwardialer/README.md

 * V22        - 1200/1200 baud
 * V22bis     - 2400/2400 baud

+We do support those parity configurations:
+* 8N1
+* 7E1

 # Example Modem to call around the world for testing
 TODO: List 10-15 modem to call that works across various countries to make experiments